-While many associate saltwater fishing with open water and pounding surf, some of the greatest fishing can actually be found in backwater canals and shallow water flats.
-Many of these inshore fisheries are home to a significant amount of opportunity, for those hoping to catch redfish, tarpon, and flounder.
+While you can find much associate saltwater fishing with open water and pounding surf, some of the most incredible fishing is in backwater canals and shallow water flats.
+Many of these coastal fisheries are home to a significant amount of opportunity for those hoping to catch redfish, tarpon, and flounder.
 While flat fishing can undoubtedly be conducted from the bank, the use of a boat will allow you to cover a far greater expanse of water on any given day.

-When flat fishing, most anglers use gear similar to that which is used when bass fishing in freshwater.
+When flat fishing, most anglers use gear similar to that used when bass fishing in freshwater.
 As are spinning and baitcasting reels, medium to heavy action rods are standard.
 Line weights of 12-15 pounds should be sufficient in most applications when an angler adequately meters their drag.

 When most anglers think of saltwater fishing, deep-sea fishing often comes to mind.
 Deep-sea fishing involves utilizing a boat to reach open water, where you can fish reefs, wrecks, and other structures.
-These open water locations often harbor the largest saltwater species, which are prized for their fighting ability.
-A deep sea boat trip often yields snapper, grouper, amberjack, wahoo, and cobia in considerable numbers.
+These open water locations often harbor the largest saltwater species, prized for their fighting ability.
+A deep-sea boat trip often yields considerable numbers of snapper, grouper, amberjack, wahoo, and cobia.

-Much of an angler’s gear selection when deep sea fishing depends upon the species of fish that they plan to pursue.
-Medium to heavy action offshore rods are typically employed, with the use of duty-specific baitcasting reels.
+Much of an angler’s gear selection when deep-sea fishing depends upon the fish species they plan to pursue.
+Medium to heavy action offshore rods are typically employed, using duty-specific baitcasting reels.
 Line selection is also dependent upon the pursuit of the day.
 However, 20-50 pound monofilament is relatively standard.

 Pro Tip: Many anglers begin their saltwater fishing careers by surf fishing or pier fishing.
 These two pursuits require little in the way of expensive gear and can be enjoyed by anglers of all ages and experience levels.

 What You Need to Saltwater Fish

-When planning for your initial saltwater fishing outing, there are several pieces of key gear that you should have at your disposal.
+When planning for your initial saltwater fishing outing, there are several pieces of crucial gear that you should have at your disposal.
 Each of these items plays a vital role in presenting you with the best possible chance at a successful day on the water.

 Rods & Reels